pblcbr/rogues/docs/stripe-setup.md

 # Stripe Integration Setup

-This guide explains how to configure Stripe payments for the Rogues platform.
+This guide explains how to configure Stripe payments for the tacmind platform.

 ## Prerequisites